-a.
 Result of Hole and Match

-- 1. Winning a Hole.
-A player wins a hole when: - The player completes the hole in fewer strokes (including strokes made and penalty strokes) than the opponent, - The opponent concedes the hole, or - The opponent gets the general penalty (loss of hole). - If the opponent's ball in motion needs to be holed to tie the hole and the ball is deliberately deflected or stopped by any person at a time when there is no reasonable chance it can be holed (such as when the ball has rolled past the hole and will not roll back there), the result of the hole has been decided and the player wins the hole (see Rule 11.2a, Exception).

-2. Tying a Hole.
-A hole is tied (also known as "halved") when:

-- The player and opponent complete the hole in the same number of strokes (including strokes made and penalty strokes), or - The player and opponent agree to treat the hole as tied (but this is allowed only after at least one of the players has made a stroke to begin the hole). - 3.
+- i.
+Winning a Hole.
+A player wins a hole when: - a.
+The player completes the hole in fewer strokes (including strokes made and penalty strokes) than the opponent, - b.
+The opponent concedes the hole, or - c.
+The opponent gets the general penalty (loss of hole). - d.
+If the opponent's ball in motion needs to be holed to tie the hole and the ball is deliberately deflected or stopped by any person at a time when there is no reasonable chance it can be holed (such as when the ball has rolled past the hole and will not roll back there), the result of the hole has been decided and the player wins the hole (see Rule 11.2a, Exception). - ii.
+Tying a Hole.
+A hole is tied (also known as "halved") when: - a.
+The player and opponent complete the hole in the same number of strokes (including strokes made and penalty strokes), or - b.
+The player and opponent agree to treat the hole as tied (but this is allowed only after at least one of the players has made a stroke to begin the hole). - iii.
 Winning a Match.
-A player wins a match when: - \Box The player leads the opponent by more holes than remain to be played, \Box

-The opponent concedes the match, or \Box The opponent is disqualified.
+A 4-ball team wins a match when: - a.
+The player leads the opponent by more holes than remain to be played, - b.
+The opponent concedes the match, or - c.
+The opponent is disqualified.